omicscodeathon/Exvar/VECeQ/Readme.md

 ## About
 The interactive user interface is implemented using the R/Shiny framework, with powerful and convenient functions for processing and visualizing expression, CNV and eQTL data.
-Numerous open source bioinformatics analysis tools/pipelines are implemented with R, so ECeQ utilizes the R/Shiny framework to build the interactive web.
+Numerous open source bioinformatics analysis tools/pipelines are implemented with R, so VECeQ utilizes the R/Shiny framework to build the interactive web.

 ## Dashboard
 .